-Written by a Medical Acuppuncture for Veterinarians course graduate.
-Author’s name available upon request.
-Signed release obained from client/author.
+Written by a Medical Acupuncture for Veterinarians course graduate.
+Signed release obtained from client/author.
+4387

 Abstract: An 11 year-old American Quarter Horse (QH) gelding used in team roping as a heel horse received 3 acupuncture treatments at 1 week intervals for bilateral hind limb lameness and thoracic, lumbar and lumbosacral epaxial muscle soreness as well as caudal thigh muscle soreness.
 The horse has stayed in work and the clinical response to treatment, as well as the owner’s satisfaction have been excellent.

 History: Dunny, an 11 year-old QH gelding rope horse was purchased by the current owner about 2 months prior to the initial exam.
 He has no known medical problems.
 He was used moderately by the previous owner and has been used heavily by the current owner.
 The owner noticed that he was not stopping as hard as he had been starting 7-10 days prior to the initial examination but had not been able to detect a lameness while riding him.
 Pre purchase radiographs taken by another veterinarian were reportedly within normal limits at the time of sale about 2 months ago.